-Starting version 4.4 of the Cambium cnPilot R-series software a fix was introduced related to the port binding.
-This change requires, that users creating non-default WAN INTERNET profiles, MUST explicitly select/bind one or more LAN ports and/or SSIDs, to the created INTERNET WAN profile as per need.
+Starting from the version 4.4 of the Cambium Networks cnPilot Home Router software, the port binding feature is introduced.
+This change requires, that users creating non-default WAN INTERNET profiles, must explicitly select/bind one or more LAN ports and/or SSIDs, to the created INTERNET WAN profile as per need.
 Software before 4.4 had an issue, where in such situations all ports/WLANs were automatically bound to such an INTERNET WAN profile created by the users.